 1. Why do programs start automatically on my Mac?

-2. How to stop applications from opening when you start up your Mac
+2. How to stop programs from opening automatically when you log in

-3. How to enable new startup programs on Mac
+3. How to enable new Mac startup programs

 4. An easy tool to manage startup programs on Mac

-Why do programs start automatically on my Mac?
+Why do programs run automatically on my Mac?

 Other programs offer similar functionality, so it’s not all bad, but if you have too many programs auto-loading, then it doesn’t take long before your computer will get bogged down.

-It’s worth monitoring startup programs (or Login Items as they’re often called) on a regular basis, as when you install new apps some can insert themselves into this category without you even knowing.
+It’s worth monitoring Mac startup programs (or Login Items as they’re often called) on a regular basis, as when you install new apps, some can insert themselves into this category without you even knowing.

-How to stop applications from opening when you start up your Mac
+How to stop Mac apps from opening when you log in

 - Go to System Preferences → Users & Groups.

-- Click the Lock icon in the bottom left corner to change startup programs.
+- Click the Lock icon in the bottom left corner to manage startup programs ons Mac.
 It will require your password to allow changes.

 applies to : macOS